sass/sass/proposal/color-4-new-spaces.md

    colors, because browsers can provide better gamut mapping based on the user device capabilities.
 However, authors can use the provided `color.to-gamut()` function to enforce mapping a color into a specific gamut.
-2. RGB channel values are no longer rounded to the nearest integer, since the spec now requires maintaining precision wherever possible.
+2. RGB-style channel values are no longer rounded to the nearest integer, since the spec now requires maintaining precision wherever possible.
 This is especially important in RGB spaces, where color distribution is inconsistent.